Max Miedinger

 Max Miedinger (24 December 1910 – 8 March 1980) was a Swiss typeface designer, best known for creating the Neue Haas Grotesk typeface in 1957, renamed Helvetica in 1960.
 Marketed as a symbol of cutting-edge Swiss technology, Helvetica achieved immediate global success.

 Between 1926 and 1930 Miedinger trained as a typesetter in Zurich, after which he attended evening classes at the Kunstgewerbeschule Zürich.

-By the time Miedinger died in 1980, his Helvetica idea, which the company Linotype paid him royalties until the time of his death, had become a huge part of the typographical landscape.
+By the time Miedinger died in 1980, his Helvetica idea, for which the company Linotype paid him royalties until the time of his death, had become a huge part of the typographical landscape.

 Early career

 From the age of 16, from 1926 to 1930, Miedinger apprenticed as a typographic composer with the printer Jacques Bollmann in Zurich.
 After completing his apprenticeship, he worked from 1930 to 1936 for various companies, while attending evening classes at the Kunstgewerbeschule in Zurich.

 At 26 he went to work as a typographer in the advertising department of Globus, a renowned chain of department stores.
 After ten years at Globus, Miedinger gained employment with Haas Type Foundry as a representative.
 In 1954, he created his first typeface design for Haas, Pro Arte, a condensed slab serif.

 Miedinger also worked under Edouard Hoffmann to create a new face or identity for Haas.
 Surprisingly the company Stempel, the main company of Haas, changed the name to Helvetica when they decided to market it to other businesses outside such as Germany.
 Both Miedinger and Hoffmann were bothered by the similarity of the names since it would translate to the Latin word Switzerland, Helvetia.